 Microeconomics and Macroeconomics

 Designed for students who are excellent readers, have well-developed skills in research, written and oral communications, an awareness of current events, and a particular interest in the social sciences.
-Offered by invitation only.
 This course fulfills the personal financial literacy requirement for graduation. *Offered as RCBC CAP Course.

 Focuses on the principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the larger economic system.
 Primary emphasis is on the nature and functions of product markets, and includes the study of factor markets and of the role of government in promoting greater efficiency and equity in the economy.